kumahq/kuma-website/app/_src/policies/meshtrafficpermission.md

         kind: Mesh
     ```

-3. The action is `DENY`.
+3. The action is `Deny`.
 All requests from all services will be denied on all proxies in the `default` mesh.

     ```yaml
     default: # 3
-      action: DENY
+      action: Deny
     ```